Asheville Physician Assistant Program

 Program Curriculum

-- A strong emphasis of clinical application in our foundational courses of Clinical Anatomy, Clinical Physiology and Clinical Pathophysiology
+• A strong emphasis on clinical application in our foundational courses of Clinical Anatomy, Clinical Physiology and Clinical Pathophysiology.

-- Small group work that centers on clinical reasoning and problem solving abilities in the laboratory component of our clinical medicine series, CAM I, II and III
+• Small group work that centers on clinical reasoning and problem-solving abilities in the laboratory component of our Clinical Assessment and Management series.

 Didactic Curriculum